SEKOIA-IO/documentation/docs/xdr/features/collect/assets.md

 By using custom tags, you can precisely control which assets are included in or excluded from your detection rules, ensuring a more targeted and effective threat detection strategy.
 For more information on how to tag assets using the Sekoia.io API, refer to the API documentation.

     !!!
 Note
     There is no need to add the `contains` modifier when referring to a tag.
-Because the `sekoiaio.any_asset.tags` field is a list , `sekoiaio.any_asset.tags: mytag` already means "match if any of the tags is mytag".
+Because the `sekoiaio.any_asset.tags` field is a list, `sekoiaio.any_asset.tags: mytag` already means "match if any of the tags is mytag".